krishna22-ops/learning_notes/README.md

   - JOIN, GROUP BY, HAVING, ORDER BY
   - CTEs and Window Function
 - Shows how the relationship between vehicle inventory and dealership data might work in real-world scenarios.

+## Took a break for a week and now back to studying
+- During this break i realized, it could be easier if i started with Data Engineering rather than Data Scientist for my first ever intern.
+So, I decided to learn tools and skills required to be a data engineer.